podvistorcheto/football-report/README.md

 By visiting the website you will be introduced to a landing page with free sample of articels.
 If a user registers can have full access to the website articles.
 The next level of user experience the user subsription functionality which employs the business and payment logic of the project.
 By subscribing an user can become an author and publish an article with picture.
 The subscription plan resembles a contribution that help the founders of the website to maintain and host the writing platform.
+The deployed version is available [here](https://the-football-project.herokuapp.com/).

 <h1 align="center">
 <a  href="/documnets/desktop_demo.gif"  target="_blank"><img  src="/documents/desktop_demo.gif" width="420" height="240" alt="TFR desktop"/></a>